Low Fuel Pressure

 How to Fix / Troubleshooting

-Safety first: Turn generator OFF, open main breaker, and close the manual gas shutoff valve.
+Safety first: Turn the generator OFF, open the main breaker, and close the manual gas shutoff valve.
 Work in a well-ventilated area and avoid open flames.

-- Inspect piping: Ensure gas line size meets Kohler installation requirements for the generator’s BTU demand and run length.
-Undersized piping can cause pressure drop.
+- Inspect piping: Ensure the gas line size meets Kohler installation requirements for the generator’s BTU demand and run length.
+Undersized piping can cause a pressure drop.

 - Regulator inspection: Examine the external gas regulator and the engine-mounted demand regulator for icing, contamination, or damage.
 Replace if leaking or malfunctioning.

-- Fuel filter: If equipped, replace the inline fuel filter per Kohler maintenance schedule.
+- Fuel filter: If equipped, replace the inline fuel filter according to the Kohler maintenance schedule.

-- Pressure test (pro): Have a licensed gas technician measure inlet pressure at the generator while running.
-Compare to Kohler’s specified range.
+- Pressure test (pro): Have a licensed gas technician measure the inlet pressure at the generator while it's running.
+Compare it to Kohler’s specified range.
 Adjust or replace regulators as needed.

 Do not attempt to adjust gas regulators without proper training and instruments.
 Gas leaks and improper pressure can be hazardous.